HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_logical_enclosure_script_facts
-Retrieve the configuration script associated to an OneView Logical Enclosure.
+Retrieve the configuration script associated with the OneView Logical Enclosure.

 #### Synopsis
- Retrieve the configuration script associated to an OneView Logical Enclosure.
+ Retrieve the configuration script associated with the OneView Logical Enclosure.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9